 It is a pleasure to welcome you to the Division of Liberal Arts and Sciences.
 Our disciplines offer a broad spectrum of courses aimed at helping students to think critically, to communicate effectively, and to judge prudently while exploring individual and communal concerns in our rapidly changing world.
-We offer majors in Biology, English, History, Social Sciences, the Humanities (Art, Music, Philosophy, Speech/Drama), and Theology.
+We offer majors in Biology, Social Sciences, and Theology.